Pakistan–South Korea relations

-Pakistan–South Korea relations refers to bilateral diplomatic relationship between Pakistan and South Korea.
-Since the 1980s, the relations between two Asian states have improved and periodically enhanced.
+Pakistan–South Korea relations are the bilateral diplomatic relationship between Pakistan and South Korea.
+Since the 1980s, the relations between the two Asian states have improved and periodically enhanced.
 Pakistan has an embassy in Seoul, South Korea, and South Korea has an embassy in Islamabad, Pakistan.
-Pakistan is one of the few countries that has good relations with both North Korea and South Korea.
+Pakistan is one of the few countries that have good relations with both North Korea and South Korea.

 Trade links

 Bilateral trade between the two countries is around US$1.1 billion.
 Both sides have expressed interest to further promote the trade and investment relationship between the two countries.
 KOTRA (Korea Trade Centre) is playing vital role in enhancing the trade relation between Korea and Pakistan.

 Immigration

 In 2005, there were up to 7,000 Pakistanis living in South Korea.

 Bilateral visits

 In November 2003, Pakistani President Pervez Musharraf paid a three-day official visit to Seoul, South Korea.
 In spite of Pakistan's friendly relationship with North Korea, Pakistan maintains a strong base in South Korea, with more trade agreements with South Korea and friendly treaty signed by both countries.
 Recently in 2013, South Korean PM visited Pakistan during his visit many resolutions were signed of cooperation in defense, production and economic cooperation and science and technology with a grant of $10 million to SUPARCO.